The Sun's Tirade: Background and promotion

 "Free Lunch" was released as the album's lead single on August 7, 2016.
 The music video for the single, directed by APLUS Filmz, was uploaded to Top Dawg Entertainment's YouTube channel on August 10.

 On August 27, 2016, Rashad performed "Free Lunch" with Kendrick Lamar during Lamar's headlining set at FYF Fest.
 On September 17, 2016, he performed "Tity and Dolla" at the BET Hip Hop Awards, which aired in the next month.
 Rashad also released music videos for the songs "4r da Squaw" and "Park", which have not been released as singles.

+The album was removed from streaming services for unknown reasons on October 29, 2024 but has since been restored on Spotify as of November 8, as well as other streaming services by the end of the year.